officialtiger/temperature.bib.uni-ulm/hardware_assembly.md

-# Hardware Aufbau
+# Hardware assembly

-- vcc auf vcc (3.3V auf 3V)
+- vcc to vcc (3.3V auf 3V)
-- gnd auf gnd
+- gnd to gnd
-- scl auf scl
+- scl to scl
-- sda auf sda
+- sda to sda
-- io1 auf pin 6
+- io1 to pin 6

 ![Schaubild](/img/hardware.jpg)